 The Question: India’s Universal Immunization Program is the largest public vaccination program in the world, aiming to immunize 26 million newborn children per year.
 However, the current cost to vaccinate a child fully and the cost of delivering a dose of a vaccine under the program is not known.
-The study, published in British Medical Journal Global Health, estimates the cost of delivering routine childhood vaccines in seven Indian states.
-Our findings were published in June 2018 and can be viewed in full at this link.
+The study, published in June 2018 in British Medical Journal Global Health, estimates the cost of delivering routine childhood vaccines in seven Indian states.

 The main findings were:

 - There was a large range in the cost per dose delivered across states, from US$1.38 to US$2.93

 - Cost per DPT3 child ranged from US$20.08 to US$34.81 across states*

 - Personnel cost (57%) was the largest component of total cost.

 - The weighted average national cost per dose delivered was US$2.29, including the cost of the vaccine itself

 - The weighted average national cost per child vaccinated with the third dose of diphtheria–pertussis–tetanus (DPT3) was $31.67